leafi/NuklearSharp/README.md

 Straight P/Invoke?
 An actually working sample application?!
 Yeah, it looks like somebody took my code and got further than I have so far.

 Check out their work at https://github.com/cartman300/NuklearDotNet!
 It looks pretty awesome to me.
 I am going to steal parts of it back.
+Fnar.

 ## About NuklearSharp